-Gardens & Labs will also be adjacent to the courtyard.
+Gardens, Labs, and Crafting Workshops will also be adjacent to the courtyard.
 These areas and props may only ever be touched by their owners.
-However, both the garden and laboratory have a sabotage receptacle where enemies can place game items, like fire ants, to devastating effects.
+However, the garden, laboratory, and crafting workshops have a sabotage receptacle where enemies can place game items, like fire ants, to devastating effects.